vmware-tanzu/velero/site/content/docs/main/restore-reference.md

     * Applying any configured [resource filters](resource-filtering.md).

-    * Remapping target namespace according to specified [`--namespace-mappings`](#restoring-into-a-different-namespace) restore option.
+    * Verify the target namespace, if you have configured  [`--namespace-mappings`](#restoring-into-a-different-namespace) restore option.

 1. The `RestoreController` begins restoring the eligible resources one at a time.
 Velero extracts the current resource into a Kubernetes resource object.
-Depending on the type of resource and restore options you specified, Velero will make the following modifications to the resource or preparations to the target cluster before attempting to create the resource,
+Depending on the type of resource and restore options you specified, Velero will make the following modifications to the resource or preparations to the target cluster before attempting to create the resource:

     * The `RestoreController` makes sure the target namespace exists.
 If the target namespace does not exist, then the `RestoreController` will create a new one on the cluster.